How many points is each multiple-choice and short-answer question worth?

 To find out the point value for a particular question, simply divide 100 by the number of assessment questions on a particular assignment.
 (Note: This does become a bit more complicated when a text has Part A/Part B questions.
 See below for more information.)

 Imagine an assignment with 5 assessment questions, including one Part A question and one Part B question.
 These questions are related (in other words, a student’s success on Part B depends upon his or her success on Part A).
 Let’s say a student correctly answers all 3 of the other questions on the assignment.
 Here is how the scoring works:

 - If the student gets Part A correct and Part B correct, then he or she will receive full credit for both questions.
 The score for this assignment would be a 5/5 (100%).

-- If the student gets Part A correct and Part B incorrect, he or she will receive full credit for Part A, and zero credit for Part B. The score for this assignment would be 4/5 (80%).
+- If the student gets Part A correct and Part B incorrect, he or she will receive full credit for Part A, and zero credit for Part B. The score for this assignment would be a 4/5 (80%).

-- If the student gets Part A incorrect, then he or she will get zero credit for Part A, and Part B will be omitted from the final assignment score -- regardless of if the student’s answer for Part B is correct or incorrect.
+- If the student gets Part A incorrect, then he or she will get zero credit for Part A, and Part B will be omitted from the final assignment score -- regardless of whether the student’s answer for Part B is correct or incorrect.
 That means it does not count towards the student’s score at all (it cannot hurt nor help them).
 This is because Part B’s correctness is dependent upon Part A being correct.
 In this case, the score for this assignment would be a 3/4 (75%).

-What about Part A/Part B questions where PART B is a short-answer question that requires teacher scoring?
+What about Part A/Part B questions where Part B is a short-answer question that requires teacher scoring?